Last Update: 2023 - 05 - 24

 The LongLong type

-The data types Integer (16-Bit-Integer) and Long (32-Bit-Integer) are unchanged in 64-Bit-VBA.
+The data types Integer (16-bit Integer) and Long (32-bit Integer) are unchanged in 64-bit VBA.
 They are still 2 bytes and 4 bytes in size and their range of possible values is the same as it were before on 32-bit.
-This not only true for VBA, but for the whole Windows 64-Bit-Plattform.
+This is not only true for VBA but for the whole Windows 64-bit platform.
 Generic data types retain their original size.

-Now, if you want to use a true 64-Bit-Integer in VBA, you have to use the new LongLong data type.
-This data type is actually only available in 64-Bit-VBA, not in the 32-bit-version.
-In context with the Windows API, you will actually use this data type only very, very rarely.
+Now, if you want to use a true 64-bit Integer in VBA, you have to use the new LongLong data type.
+This data type is actually only available in 64-bit VBA, not in the 32-bit version.
+In context with the Windows API, you will use this data type only very, very rarely.
 There is a much better alternative.

 The LongPtr data type

-In theory, you could use the new LongLong type to declare integer pointer variables in 64-Bit-VBA-Code.
+In theory, you could use the new LongLong type to declare integer pointer variables in 64-bit VBA code.
 In practice, you absolutely should not.
-There is a much better alternative.

 LongPtr is the perfect type for any pointer or handle in your Declare Statement.
-You can use this data type both environments and it will always be appropriately sized to handle the pointer size of your environment.
+You can use this data type in both environments, and it will always be appropriately sized to handle the pointer size of your environment.